Edina Kulcsár

-Edina Kulcsár (born 23 December 1990) is a Hungarian model and beauty queen.
-She was crowned as Miss World Hungary 2014 and represented the country at Miss World 2014 where she was first runner-up.
+Edina Kulcsár (born 23 December 1990) is a Hungarian model and beauty pageant titleholder who was crowned Miss World Hungary 2014 and represented the country at Miss World 2014 where she was first runner-up.

 Pageantry

 Miss World Hungary 2014

 She was crowned as Miss World Hungary 2014, representing Budapest.

 Miss World 2014

 She competed at Miss World 2014 in London on 14 December 2014.
 She was first runner-up.